This article will aid you to remove Direct Web Links absolutely. Follow the removal instructions for the adware given at the end.

 To remove Direct Web Links manually from your computer, follow the step-by-step removal tutorial provided below.
 In case this manual removal does not get rid of the ads completely, you should search for and remove any leftovers with an advanced anti-malware tool.
 Such an application can keep your computer secure in the future.

 - Guide 1: How to Remove Direct Web Links from Windows.

-- Guide 2: Get rid of Direct Web Links from Mac OS X.
+- Guide 2: Get rid of Direct Web Links on Mac OS X.

-- Guide 3: Remove Direct Web Links from Google Chrome.
+- Guide 3: Remove Direct Web Links in Google Chrome.